hhas/SwiftAutomation/doc-source/3 tutorial-introduction.md

 <pre><code>#!/usr/bin/swift -target x86_64-apple-macosx10.11 -F /Library/Frameworks</code></pre>

-For example, the following Swift 'script' file, when saved to disk and made executable (`chmod +x /path/to/script`), returns the path to the folder shown in the frontmost Finder window (if any):
+For example, the following Swift 'script' file, when saved to disk and made executable (`chmod +x /path/to/script`), returns the path to the folder shown in the frontmost Finder window (if any): [TO DO: rephrase as step-by-step exercise]

   #!/usr/bin/swift -target x86_64-apple-macosx10.12 -F /Library/Frameworks